-1960 - 1969 husband Inspector Tom Cooke.
+1960 - 1969 Doreen E. Cooke was widowed in 1939, on the death of her husband Inspector Tom Cooke.
 As this pre-dated the Oaksey Committee in 1948.
-Mrs Cooke received a pension of £4 13s per elected as secretary to the Lincolnshire Branch Committee, in Throughout her service to NARPO, Doreen Cooke campaigned tirelessly for fair pensions for police widows.
-Nicknamed 'the Her correspondence led to NARPO's president and viceall pensions, in line with the cost of living, and for a standard Executive Committee in 1952 and addressed the annual conference the following year.
-Doreen visited the House of Doreen was appointed a Life Member of NARPO in 1960.
-She was noted that the meeting minutes throughout her 18-year-long
+Mrs Cooke received a pension of £4 13s per month, in comparison to £5 4s received by later widows.
+She ran a café in Grantham to supplement her income.
+Doreen was elected as secretary to the Lincolnshire Branch Committee, in Throughout her service to NARPO, Doreen Cooke campaigned tirelessly for fair pensions for police widows.
+Nicknamed 'the Her correspondence led to NARPO's president and vicepresident visiting the Home Office to lobby for an increase in all pensions, in line with the cost of living, and for a standard conference the following year.
+Doreen visited the House of Commons twice to bring attention to the widows' plight.
+Doreen was appointed a Life Member of NARPO in 1960.
+She was noted that the meeting minutes throughout her 18-year-long tenure, usually closed with 'and thanks to Mrs Cooke'.

 First Paid Secretary Former police inspector, Philip Smith, became NARPO's first official salaried secretary in 1964, after his retirement from the Somerset Constabulary.
 This was the only paid position in the organisation at the time.
 Philip James Smith was born in 1913 in Bristol and grew up in Westbury-sub-Mendip, where his father was the railway station master.
 He was educated at Wells Cathedral School, before attending Clark's Commercial College.
 In 1929, Philip began work as a 'telegraphist' for the Great Western Railway.
 Five years later, he joined the Somerset police.
 Throughout his service, he was stationed at Frome, Shepton Mallet, Long Ashton, Taunton and Yeovil, reaching the position of inspector.
 Concerned about his colleagues' welfare, Philip devoted his time to working with the Police Federation - he was secretary of the Joint Branch Board and later chairman of the federation.
 He was also captain of his force's first aid team and later became honorary commandant of the Royal Life Saving Society, in Yeovil.
 When he was appointed as general secretary and treasurer of NARPO, Philip set up his wife Eleanor's sewing room, as the national office.
 During his 15 years in the role, he contributed to making NARPO a founder body of the Public Service Pensioners' Council and was appointed its chairman in 1972.
 He was a trustee of the National Police Fund.
 In 1979, after his retirement, Philip was elected to the National Executive Committee and was made a Life Member.
 He was awarded the M.B.E. for his work with NARPO in the New Year Honours List in 1985.
 It was the first time that the Queen had bestowed such an honour on a NARPO member, and it was felt to be 'a big step forward in its work being recognised'.
 Philip became chairman and president of NARPO in 1987.
-After 25 years' service to NARPO, Philip Smith retired from the National Executive Committee in 1989, but remained involved with the Avon and Somerset Branch until his death in 1998.
-His services to NARPO were recognised by the foundation of a testimonial fund, supported by branches and members.

-20 NARPO A Century of Service NARPO History
+NARPO A Century of Service NARPO History